-Documentary evaluation results of the earlier version of the TOE have been re-used.
-The evaluator has renewed the vulnerability analysis and performed a penetration testing campaign.
+This is a re-certification.
+Documentary evaluation results of the earlier version of the TOE have been reused, but vulnerability analysis and penetration testing has been renewed.

-There has been extensive reuse of the ALC aspects involved in the development and production of the TOE, by use of multiple Site Technical Audit Reports.
+There has been extensive reuse of the ALC aspects for the sites involved in the development and production of the TOE, by use of multiple site certificates and Site Technical Audit Reports.